Naomh Mearnóg CLG: Early years

-Other clubs that St. Marnocks would have played against during those years were: Pioneers (Balbriggan), Ballyboughal, St. Maurs, Parnells, Wild Geese, Peadar Mackens (Ringsend), St. Laurences (Howth) and many others.
+Other clubs that St Marnock's would have played against during those years were: Pioneers (Balbriggan), Ballyboughal, St Maur's, Parnells, Wild Geese, Peadar Mackens (Ringsend), St Laurence's (Howth) and many others.

 Naomh Mearnóg Re-launch

 At the relaunch of the club, chaired by Mr. Leo Nealon, some members of the Dublin panel including Jimmy Keaveney, David Hickey and Robbie Kelleher were present.
-The club was not officially registered with Dublin County Board during that first year.
-The first year, under the chairmanship of Paddy Doherty, was spent putting the club on a proper footing in terms of organising football and hurling at adult level and putting a juvenile structure in place with the co-operation of St. Marnock's National School.
-In 1975, St. Helen's National School did not exist, nor was there a community school in existence.
+The club was not officially registered with the Dublin County Board during that first year.
+The first year, under the chairmanship of Paddy Doherty, was spent putting the club on a proper footing in terms of organising football and hurling at adult level and putting a juvenile structure in place with the co-operation of St Marnock's National School.
+In 1975, St Helen's National School did not exist, nor was there a community school in existence.

 Having made the initial breakthrough, it was deemed appropriate to have the club affiliated to the County Board.
 The first proper meeting of the club was held on 29 January 1976 at the North Coast Hotel.
 Paddy Doherty chaired that meeting with Jackie Hughes acting as Secretary and his brother-in-law Éanna Mac Cába acting as Treasurer.
-Records show that that meeting was attended by Frank McNulty, Patsy Haran (later to become Lord Mayor of Portmarnock), Danny McCormick, Vincent Hughes, Mícheál Ó Braonáin, Jim Carroll, Eugene Keaveney, the Hanley brothers, Tom, Pat and Jack, Pat Keaveney (Principal of St. Marnock's School), Christy Dwyer, Tony Jordan, Pat Dillon and Robert Kenny as well as the five original founding members.
+Records show that that meeting was attended by Frank McNulty, Patsy Haran (later to become Lord Mayor of Portmarnock), Danny McCormick, Vincent Hughes, Mícheál Ó Braonáin, Jim Carroll, Eugene Keaveney, the Hanley brothers, Tom, Pat and Jack, Pat Keaveney (Principal of St Marnock's School), Christy Dwyer, Tony Jordan, Pat Dillon and Robert Kenny as well as the five original founding members.
 The meeting was also attended by Liam Price of Naomh Maur, who was later to become chairman of the Fingal Football Board. Éanna Mac Cába, as acting Treasurer, reported to the meeting that the club's finances were in a healthy state, showing a credit balance of £27 made up of subscriptions from Jackie Hughes, Brother O’Fearghail (Coláiste Mhuire), Ray Burke T.D. and Shay Corrigan.
 In the course of his report, the Secretary in waiting reported that the visit of the Dublin team to the parish, in 1974, proved very valuable.
-The meeting decided that a football and hurling team be registered with the County Board under the name St. Marnocks.
+The meeting decided that a football and hurling team be registered with the County Board under the name St Marnock's.